aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to EXCEL in Android via Java or Online App" h2="Export PPSX file to EXCEL in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The PPSX file format is a presentation file format used by Microsoft PowerPoint.
+It is a proprietary format, and is used to store slideshows created in PowerPoint.
+It is not compatible with other applications, and so it is necessary to convert it to a more widely used format such as EXCEL.

+<h2>How Aspose.Total helps for ppsx to excel conversion</h2>

-You can easily convert PPSX file to EXCEL in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPSX files to EXCEL.
+It provides a two-step process for converting PPSX files to EXCEL.
+In the first step, Aspose.Slides for Android via Java is used to export the PPSX file to HTML.
+In the second step, Aspose.Cells for Android via Java is used to convert the HTML to EXCEL.
+This process is simple and efficient, and can be completed in a matter of minutes.
+Aspose.Total for Android via Java is a powerful and reliable tool for converting PPSX files to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}